-World-bond portfolios invest 40% or more of their assets in foreign bonds.
-Some world-bond portfolios follow a conservative approach, favoring high-quality bonds from developed markets.
-Others are more adventurous and own some lower-quality bonds from developed or emerging markets.
-Some portfolios invest exclusively outside the U.S., while others regularly invest in both U.S. and non-U.S. bonds.
+USD hedged portfolios typically invest 40% or more of their assets in fixed-income instruments issued outside of the U.S. These portfolios invest primarily in investment-grade rated issues, but their strategies can vary.
+Some follow a conservative approach, sticking with high-quality bonds from developed markets.
+Others are more adventurous, owning some lower-quality bonds from developed or emerging markets.
+Some portfolios invest exclusively outside the U.S., while others invest in both U.S. and non-U.S. bonds.
+Funds in this category hedge most of their non-U.S.-dollar currency exposure back to the U.S. dollar.

-Category Group Index: Barclays US Agg Bond TR USD

-Category Index: Citi WGBI NonUSD USD
+Category Group Index: Barclays US Agg Bond TR USD Category Index: BBgBarc Global Aggregate TR Hdg USD